 votes.
 This is a key vote, because a convention was expected to propose a constitutional

 amendment to outlaw same-sex marriages.
-Since about 70% of the Hawai'ian public is
+Since about 70% of the Hawai'ian public was

-currently opposed to equal rights for gays and lesbians in this area, such an amendment
+currently opposed to equal rights at the time for gays and lesbians in this area, such an amendment

 would probably pass.
 On the other hand, if ConCon were postponed until late in the next